F4llow/GenAI_Assignment2/README.md

 ## Project Overview

-The goal of this project is to implement an LSTM model that can generate natural language summaries for Java methods.
-The system utilizes a Seq2Seq architecture with pre-trained embeddings to understand code semantics.
+The goal of this project is to implement an LSTM-based Sequence-to-Sequence (Seq2Seq) model capable of generating concise natural language summaries for Java methods.
+By leveraging pre-trained **CodeT5+** embeddings, the model maps complex code structures to human-readable documentation.

 ---